“The possession of tools, techniques, and technology is not the competitive advantage…it’s the learning you wrap around them before anyone else.”

 “I’ll probably annoy a few system thinkers as well as proponents for self-organizing teams, but that means I’m doing my job…extremes of centralization and de-centralization are sub-optimal.”

 – Don Reinertsen, educator at California Institute of Technology , author of “Product Development Flow” – May, LSSC 2012, Boston

 “Today, I’d like to be provocative, not obnoxious because I think that is the place to be…pushing people to work faster is not as effective as working on the interfaces (the handoffs).”

 – Gregory A. Howell, educator, author, and co-founder & managing director of the Lean Construction Institute (LCI) – May, LSSC 2012, Boston

 “Experience is not the same as knowledge (remember from which you are answering a question).”

 – Yochai Benkler, Professor of Entrepreneurial Legal Studies at Harvard, and faculty co-director of the Berkman Center for Internet and Society – May, LSSC 2012, Boston

 If you missed the Lean Software and Systems Consortium 2012 (LSSC 2012) conference in Boston and you’re looking for an overview of the keys from the keynotes, highlights from the presentations, or a taste of the pre and post conference happenings, I can point you to several posts that do that very well here, here, here, and here.
-(Note too, going forward the LSSC is now the LSS, the Lean Systems Society, which you can find more about here).
+(Note these conferences going forward are now referred to as Lean Kanban North America or LKNA conferences).

 Here’s My Take on the Lean Software Systems Consortium 2012 Conference